-- 1Having one star in a grading system (especially of accommodation) in which this denotes the lowest standard: a good one-star hotelMore example sentences
+- 1(Especially of a hotel or restaurant) given one star in a grading system in which this denotes the lowest class or quality: a good one-star hotelMore example sentences

 - The commission's latest reports, to be published in the next few weeks, will award both departments the low one-star standard, showing they provide only a fair service.